9 Direct Mail Best Practices for Creating High-Impact Campaigns

 From brochures and postcards to die cut cards and custom packages, the options are endless.
 Selecting the appropriate format, message and design for your campaign is crucial, and missteps are costly.
 Here’s a 9-step process to narrow your options and create a direct mail campaign reflecting your brand and marketing goals:

-Step 1: Define Your Direct Mail Campaign Goals
+1. Define Your Direct Mail Campaign Goals

-To give your campaign a strong foundation for success, start by defining your goals: What do you want your campaign to achieve (e.g. build brand awareness, generate sales, promote a specific product line or service, increase customer loyalty, support a cause, etc.)?
+To give your campaign a strong foundation for success, start by defining your goals: What do you want your campaign to achieve (e.g., build brand awareness, generate sales, promote a specific product line or service, increase customer loyalty, support a cause, etc.)?
 What message do you want to communicate?
 How do you want recipients to respond?
-And importantly, what performance metrics will be needed for the campaign to be a called successful?
+And importantly, what performance metrics will be needed for the campaign to be called successful?

 Keep the answers to these questions handy and refer to them often to guide design, format and messaging decisions.

-Step 2: Understand Your Target Audience
+2. Understand Your Target Audience

 WHO receives your direct mail is just as important as WHAT they receive.
 Most businesses use segmentation to define their target audience and ensure a higher response rate